 Regardless of policy limits, the median monthly cost of errors and omissions coverage is $59 ($713 annually).
 The median cost offers a more accurate estimate of what your business is likely to pay than the average cost of business insurance because it excludes outlier high and low premiums.

-Most small business owners (51%) pay between $500 and $1,000 for their policies, and 18% pay less than $500.
+Most small business owners (51%) pay between $500 and $1,000 per year for their policies, and 18% pay less than $500.
 These figures were derived from an analysis of thousands of insurance policies purchased by Insureon small business customers.

 The claim limit on common errors and omissions policies varies significantly, from $250,000 to $2 million.
 However, most Insureon customers (61%) purchase a $1 million / $1 million policy.
 This includes:

 $1 million occurrence limit.
 While the policy is active, the insurer will pay up to $1 million to cover any single claim.

 $1 million aggregate limit.
 During the lifetime of the policy (usually one year), the insurer will pay up to $1 million to cover all claims.

 If your business needs an errors and omissions policy that pays out more per incident or per year, then you’ll need to purchase a more robust policy with a higher premium.

 Pay your entire premium upfront.
 You can choose to pay insurance premiums once a month or once a year instead of a monthly billing cycle.
 While making a smaller payment each month requires less money upfront, it often costs more since insurers often offer discounts to businesses that pay an annual premium.